webplatform/docs/css/properties/font-size/index.md

 |Description=A set of keywords indicating predefined font sizes that scale according to font setting preferences or each browser's default values.
 From small to large, possible values are '''xx-small''', '''x-small''', '''small''', '''medium''', '''large''', '''x-large''', and '''xx-large'''.
 }}{{CSS Property Value
 |Data Type=relative-size
-|Description=A set of keywords interpreted relative to the parent element's '''font-size''', either '''smaller''' or '''larger'''.
+|Description=A set of keywords interpreted relative to the parent element's '''font-size''' — either '''smaller''' or '''larger'''.
 }}{{CSS Property Value
 |Data Type=length
 |Description=A positive numeric value followed by a string designating [[css/units/length|absolute or relative units of length]].
 Proportional [[css/units/length|'''em''' and '''ex''']] measurements are based on the parent element's '''font-size''', while [[css/units/length|'''rem''']] measurements are based on that of the root element.
 }}{{CSS Property Value
 |Data Type=percentage
-|Description=A positive integer followed by a percent ([[css/units/numeric|'''%''']]), indicating the proportion of the parent element's '''font-size'''.
+|Description=A positive integer followed by a percent ([[css/units/numeric|'''%''']]), indicating a percentage of the parent element's '''font-size'''.
 }}
 }}
 {{Examples_Section